richardstartin/richardstartin.github.io/_posts/2020-03-30-population-dynamics-part-1-population-level-models.md

 2. It follows that populations must be infinite.

 For these reasons, it can sort of make sense if population density, defined as the ratio of a species population and all populations, is modeled instead of population.
-The differential equations describe what happens when the populations become infinite, and if the populations are more appropriate the larger the population sizes.
+The differential equations describe what happens when the populations become infinite, and the models are more appropriate the larger the population sizes.

 ## Lotka-Volterra Model